 George wanted a showcase for his business, to restore a Series III Land Rover to ‘As Near As New’ standard as possible.
-I wanted a Series Land Rover, fit for purpose as an almost daily driver that, Land Rover Schedule serviced, would not need for assistance by the RAC or AA.
+I wanted a Series Land Rover, fit for purpose as an almost daily driver that, Land Rover Schedule serviced, would never need for assistance by the RAC or AA.
 The time frame for this complete rebuilt was 1 year.
-This Series III was to be no Trailer Queen but a Landy that had best fit for purpose and longevity written all over it.
-A beautiful and reliable work horse…
+This Series III was to be no Trailer Queen but a Landy that had best fit for purpose and longevity written all over it… a beautiful and reliable work horse.

 When the Series Land Rover Group pointed me towards George to help me, I could never have imagined this outcome.
 Having worked with him for over a year, I wish to tell you that George is a genuine, generous, reliable man with a vast knowledge of Land Rovers.
 He is the salt of the Earth, unreservedly Dyslexic for Britain and if you want a Series Land Rover Restoration built by George Jeffcoate then give him a ring on 07538 911146 (International 0044 7538 911146).

 A Land Rover direct replacement Richards galvanised chassis was bought, cleaned, etched with Mordant solution, primed and given multiple coats inside and out of black Hammerite Waxoyl.
-Simply because Waxoyl has stood the test of time and can be re-applied easily in the future.
-The ladder-frame and outriggers on the Richards chassis allowed a good fit for the bulkhead and bodywork.
+I like Waxoyl because it has stood the test of time and can be re-applied easily in the future.
+The ladder-frame and outriggers on the Richards chassis allow for a good fit for the bulkhead and bodywork.
 On Land Rover forums “who makes the best replacement chassis” is a frequent question.
-We decided to take the one headache less option, to buy the chassis from Richards and, no, we’re not on commission!
+We decided to take the one headache less option and bought the chassis from Richards and, no, we are not on commission!

 The 2,286cc petrol engine in the 1975 donor vehicle turned out to be beyond economical repair.
 Mark Slater (I.B.
 Engineering Nuneaton) completely rebuilt a Land Rover original 2,286cc 8:1 CR 5-bearing petrol engine.
 These were fitted from 1980-1984.
 Yes, purists may not approve that we opted for the sweetest engine ever put into a Land Rover and they may not like duck egg blue (a.k.a.
 Admiralty grey) either.
-Compared to a 3MB, the 5-bearing crankshaft engine’s compression went from 7.1:1 to 8.1:1 reportedly giving it an output of 74hp @ 4,000rpm and a torque 120lb/ft @ 1,500rpm.
+Compared to a 3MB, the 5-bearing crankshaft engine’s compression went from 7.1:1 to 8.1:1.
 The 5-bearing crank is infinitely stronger than the 3-bearing.
 Its crankshaft rear oil seal design also is far superior and easier to replace if it would leak.
 It had a separate flywheel reinforcing plate, an improved timing chain tensioner, improved exhaust valves and improved piston rings.
 By improving bottom-end strength, refinement and having a life expectancy in excess of 250,000 miles (400.000 km), a 5MB was best fit for purpose.
 To achieve a noticeable improvement in performance and potentially a 3mpg increase (soft right foot and smile per mile optimism), we ticked the following boxes: